 In usability testing, a facilitator administers a series of tasks or activities with the participant.
 The facilitator then observes the participant completing the tasks (e.g. adding items to a cart and checking out) and listens for feedback.
 Above all, the facilitator balances gathering feedback from the participant while avoiding distractions and biasing the participant.
-Post-test interviews can be useful for exploring participants’ mental models, feedback on the product and features.
+Post-test interviews can be useful for exploring participants’ mental models and feedback on the product and features.

 What needs and existing pain points do my users have, and how can I solve them?

-If you need to understand people’s needs and pain points, exploring their behaviour in their natural environment can be very powerful.
+If you need to understand people's needs and pain points, exploring their behaviour in their natural environment can be very powerful.
 Imagine you need to explore the way people use software for an emergency hotline.
 Or imagine you want to understand how people use an intranet at work.
-Contextual enquiry is a technique which involves observing people using systems and tools in the original setting with a focus on the context of use.
+Contextual inquiry is a technique that involves observing people using systems and tools in the original setting with a focus on the context of use.

-Contextual enquiries are generally run as semi-structured interviews in the context of the problem space.
-For instance, let’s say the research objective is to understand how customer service staff engage with different I.T systems to serve clients.
+Contextual inquiries are generally run as semi-structured interviews in the context of the problem space.
+For instance, let's say the research objective is to understand how customer service staff engage with different I.T. systems to serve clients.
 Participants might share their computer screen with the facilitator and talk through how they go about their work, including the various tools and systems.
 In addition to pure observation, the facilitator would typically guide some discussion during the session.
 This is to ensure important topics are covered and probe for detail as required.

 Why do customers visit my site and why do they sometimes leave?

 Imagine if you want to know why people use your site or product and whether they can successfully complete their tasks.
-Similarly you might want to find out why people sometime leave before completing a task.
+Similarly, you might want to find out why people sometimes leave before completing a task.
 Therefore, you might consider running a true-intent survey.
 Generally, this is run as an intercept survey on a site or product.
 The survey is triggered during the use of your site or product, or when customers leave.

 In the survey, respondents state their purpose for visiting, and whether they are able to successfully complete the task.
 This provides useful data to help understand the top goals for visiting your website and which of these goals are being effectively served.
 For example, this might tell us that your website is good at supporting new customers and selling but less effective at helping existing customers.